Validation

 • change — Validate on every input change

-• blur — Validate when field loses focus
+• blur — Validate when field loses focus (default for Input, Textarea)

 • submit — Validate only on form submission